Geordie Shore

-Geordie Shore is a British reality television series that was broadcast on MTV between 24 May 2011 and 22 November 2022.
-Based in Newcastle upon Tyne, England, it was the British offshoot of the American show Jersey Shore.
-The programme follows the daily lives of 8–12 housemates, as they live together for a number of weeks.
-In the first series, the house was located in Jesmond, a suburb of Newcastle.
-Since the second series, the show has used a house in the Oceana Business Park in Wallsend.
+Geordie Shore is a British reality television series broadcast on MTV.
+It debuted on 24 May 2011, and is the British spin-off of the American series Jersey Shore.
+Set in Newcastle upon Tyne, the show follows the daily lives of a group of young participants.
+As of 2023, Geordie Shore has aired 24 series, making it one of MTV’s longest-running reality formats.
+Episodes have also been released on Paramount+ in the United Kingdom alongside MTV UK.

+Broadcast

+The series originally aired on MTV UK and is also available through MTV’s digital platforms.
+Since 2022, episodes have been distributed via Paramount+ in the United Kingdom.

+Reception

+Geordie Shore has attracted both popularity and criticism.
+A 2011 review in The Metro described the programme as "car crash television" but noted its entertainment value.
+In 2013, a group of local councillors in Newcastle criticised the programme for its portrayal of the city’s nightlife.
+Academic analysis has also discussed the show’s role in shaping perceptions of regional identity and youth culture.

 Series

 Series 1 (2011)

 The first series of the show began airing on 24 May 2011 and concluded on 28 June 2011, consisting of six episodes.
 It was then followed by a reunion show hosted by Russell Kane where the cast discussed the series in front of an audience.
 This episode aired on 5 July 2011, and was followed by a Best Bits special which counted down the best moments from the first series in an episode airing 12 July 2011.
 The series included the turbulent relationship of Holly (who entered the house three days late) and Dan coming to an end, the beginning of Gaz and Charlotte's ongoing love/hate relationship, and Jay and Vicky's rocky relationship.
 In June 2011, two summer specials based in Magaluf were announced.
 These episodes aired from 23 August 2011 to 30 August 2011.
 This was the only series to feature Greg Lake.